-Not only has the Straightline/MPI 850 been proven on the dyno for 100’s of pulls, but In-field testing on the asphalt has also confirmed that the turbo Ski-Doo 850 is capable of running passes similar to the 250-300hp kits on the Yamaha and Arctic Cat production turbo sleds.
+Not only has the Straightline 850 been proven on the dyno for 100’s of pulls, but In-field testing on the asphalt has also confirmed that the turbo Ski-Doo 850 is capable of running passes similar to the 250-300hp kits on the Yamaha and Arctic Cat production turbo sleds.
 This is the same kit you can purchase for your sled; this sled is all stock except for the low elevation turbo and clutching.
-During its first day’s out the MPI turbo kit ran 5.7 in 660ft at 116 MPH.
+During its first day’s out the Straightline turbo kit ran 5.7 in 660ft at 116 MPH.
 In comparison, a stock base line 850 runs 100MPH in 660ft.
-The MPI Turbo kit includes the following features.
+The Straightline Turbo kit includes the following features.

 - 200HP at all altitudes/Conditions – includes EABC (Electronic Altitude Boost Control).